 The building will feature an indoor 65 foot bay for Pre-Trip inspection trainings, a large training center with monthly training classes to be held, physical examination rooms, a drug testing facility, vehicle licensing center as well as offices with a bull pen area for 40+ employees.
 The upstairs will be left vacant for future use or potential partners that would be a relevant fit for our clientele.

-The completed build date is scheduled for September – October of 2020.
+The completed build date is scheduled for End of 2021.

 About CNS and Affiliates